antmicro/topwrap/docs/source/examples.md

 :dataflow: ../build/kpm_jsons/data_inout.json
 ```

-This example showcases the usage of an inout port and how it is represented in the GUI.
+This example showcases the usage of an inout port and its representation in the GUI.

 :::{tip}
 An inout port is marked in the GUI by a green circle without a directional arrow inside.